kristopolous/DRR/indycast.net/md/about.md

 If you want it all for yourself, it's easy to run your own network of servers for personal private use - you can easily stuff 25 stations on any modern consumer-grade internet connection.
 Each instance takes up about 80MB of resident memory so we are still just talking 2GB for all that.

+Anarchy with a small 'a'.
+Let's try it.

 ### Making things suck less.